Programme | 5-6 may 2026

 • Reusing Simulation Models & other test framework artefacts

-Per Olsson, Senior Expert Vehicle Dynamics Virtual Verification, Volvo Technology
+Per Olsson, Senior Expert Vehicle Dynamics Virtual Verification, Volvo Group

 14:40 Networking break and exhibition visit